fake-news-detector/api/CONTRIBUTING.md

 It will take a while, about 20 minutes to download an compile all rust dependencies.

 But that's it!
-Now go to `http://localhost:8000/` and it should be running.
+Now go to `http://localhost:8000/admin` and it should be running.

+The default credentials for logging in the admin area are email: `admin@fakenewsdetector.org`, password: `123`

 ## Testing